heysokam/confy/doc/design.md

 Then they'd call the build tool, which would import/require their file.
 The internal buildsystem manager would then deal with sorting the code, and solving any inter-dependencies declared by the user.
 The user, thus, would **not** own the flow of their build tool.
-They can only -declare- what they want, not tell the computer what they want and when.
+They can only -declare- what they want, not tell the computer what they want, how exactly and when.

 Declarativeness means that if you want to:
 1. Download repository A